ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/cloudtrail-detections.md

 ## Completed

-You have now completed the CloudTrail detections module.
+You have now completed the CloudTrail detections sections of this module.

 {: .value }
 > Organizations often have little visibility into what their cloud environments are doing, what permissions they have and what actions are being taken with those resources.
 Sysdig can provide visibility and threat detection capabilities to your cloud infrastructure.